ryancbutler/UnideskSDK/docs/cmd_invoke.rst

 PARAMETERS
+    -websession <Object>
+        Existing Webrequest session for ELM Appliance

-    -fileshareid <Object>
+    -fileshareid <String>
         ID of file share location used to store disk

-    -LayerRevisionId <Object>
+    -LayerRevisionId <String>
         Revision ID of layer to be finalized

-    -uncpath <Object>
+    -uncpath <String>
         UNC Path of fileshare

-    -filename <Object>
+    -filename <String>
         Filename of the disk

-    -websession <Object>
-        Existing Webrequest session for ELM Appliance

     -WhatIf [<SwitchParameter>]